hunterpowell/hunterpowell.github.io/README.md

 - A draggable, windowed desktop UI with a working Start menu
 - Portfolio with a few highlight projects, and a short write-up for each project
+- Live demos of a select few projects
 - A functional terminal
 - MS Paint clone
 - A Recycle Bin (wonder what's in there?)